-- 1 The grade in each of these courses must be a "C" or better. - 2 If BUSA 2106 is not taken in Area F, it is required here. - 3 If CISM 2201 or CS 1000 is not taken in Area F and/or MATH 1261 is not taken in Area D, they are required here.
+1 The grade in each of these courses must be a "C" or better.

+2 If BUSA 2106 is not taken in Area F, it is required here.

+3 If CISM 2201 or CS 1000 is not taken in Area F and/or MATH 1266 is not taken in Area D, they are required here.

-The Department of Marketing and Economics assesses to what extent the economics program requirements create the desired outcomes by using a variety of techniques.
+The Department of Marketing and Economics assesses the extent the economics program requirements create the desired outcomes by using a variety of techniques.
+Examples of these assessments include:

 - 1. Students must complete a test of basic conceptual knowledge in economics in the economics capstone course. - 2.
-Students must prepare and present an economics research paper in the economics capstone course. - Students must prepare and present an analysis of a comprehensive business case in the business capstone course.
+Students must prepare and present an economics research paper in the economics capstone course. - 3.
+Students must prepare and present an analysis of a comprehensive business case in the business capstone course.